Pranav-P-K/Classical-MInesweeper/README.md

 Also it stores the data in MySQL

 To use the database connections:
-- Remove the import mysql.connector comment
+  - Download MySQL database to establish a connection.
-- Unquote the connections comments in the last part of the file
+  - Install pip and type the following code in the command prompt
+> pip install mysql.connector